As Dodd-Frank looms, Asian banks look to cut U.S. trading ties

 The key criteria for Asian banks is to review which of their trades will be classed as being with a "U.S. person", a task more complicated than it sounds.
 For example, a trade between an Asian bank and the Singapore branch of an American bank will be classed as a trade with a U.S. person.
 A trade with a subsidiary of an American bank in Singapore will not be.

-Currently most banks tend to operate overseas operations as branches, since subsidiaries are more expensive to run as they need to be capitalised separately from their parent.
+Currently most banks tend to operate overseas operations as branches, since subsidiaries are more expensive to run as they need to be capitalized separately from their parent.

 POSSIBLE EXEMPTIONS